markatots/qMaruPL/README.md

 Let's make this.
 ![image_tutrial2_8](https://user-images.githubusercontent.com/95951577/146532628-8003d1cc-c235-4a91-b619-9c9f6f691e79.png)
 Create a new sheet and put a maruPL on it.
-Add measures, M01, M02, M02/M01, M03, M04, M04/M03 to maruPL.
+Add measures, M01, M02, M02/M01, M03, M04, and M04/M03 to maruPL.
 You could imagine two sets of a budget, an actual, and the ratio.
  ![image_tutrial2_1](https://user-images.githubusercontent.com/95951577/146520532-254b35fa-89a2-47cc-88f1-ea02b3ac2f76.png)
 Go to "Table Overall" accordion property.
 Find "Row Break Col(From 1-5)".
 And enter "3".
 ![image_tutrial2_2](https://user-images.githubusercontent.com/95951577/146521789-f3b082e8-62fa-4506-927a-4f17de939682.png)
-Measures get in 3 rows.
+Measures get in 3 colomns.
 The width is too wide.
 Let's reduce the width and narrow it down.
 Go to "Header for Measure text, width, color" accordion property.
 Find "Width(px) if 0 then hidden", and enter 80.
 Find "Total Col Width(px)" and enter 60.